ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 For Journals that group Issues into Volumes, the **Volumes** sidebar is where new Volume records are created.
 See the Issues section above for how to associate an Issue with a Volume.

-This view is made up of a button to **Create a new volume** followed by a listing of existing Volumes the indicates the number of Issues contained within them.
+This view is made up of a button to **Create a new volume** followed by a listing of existing Volumes, each of which carries notice of the number of Issues contained within them.

 When you create a new volume or select an existing volume from the list to edit, a drawer from the right rolls out with two editable fields: **Number** and **Slug**.
 The **Number** field accepts only whole numbers.
 The **Slug** is optional and provides an opportunity for you to customize the address of the landing page for the Volume.
 If none is provided the system will generate a UUID as the Volume slug.